• Skip to primary navigation

 7. Empowering employees to make a difference

 Employees who have an emotional connection to the organization will want to know — how can I make a difference?
 How does my work impact the organization overall?
-What are the key operational metrics?
-HCM tools such as dashboards and other online information can provide a deeper understanding of how the business is performing relative to the employee’s specific department and function.
+What are the key operational metrics? workforce tools such as dashboards and other online information can provide a deeper understanding of how the business is performing relative to the employee’s specific department and function.
 When employees understand the performance of the organization and their specific contributions to it, they are more willing to apply discretionary effort.
 Technology makes this kind of communication consistent, predictable, and effective.

 8. Creating freedom with self-service

 Many academic psychologists, including Frederic Herzberg, argue that workers respond positively when they are given more responsibility and authority in their daily tasks.
 People generally do well when they are empowered to make choices and decisions for themselves.
-Today’s HCM tool sets and business processes — combined with a culture of
+Today’s workforce tool sets and business processes — combined with a culture of trust — will allow organizations to give employees autonomy while ensuring conformity to the operational and policy needs of the enterprise.
+With mobile devices, for example, employees can exercise a wide range of self-service options, all safely within the boundaries of the organization’s policies and procedures:

 • Communicate preferred shifts and availability